 Recreation Center.
 This facility has a broad range of accommodating hours for students, faculty, staff and community members.
 The Recreation Center provides opportunities to get active by walking, running, biking, using a cardio machine, weight training, playing tennis, basketball, volleyball, and much more.
 The 40,000 sq. ft. facility includes three courts, two running tracks, a fitness center, and locker/shower facilities.
 The fitness center is equipped with 11 cardiovascular pieces, 18 weight-training machines, free weights, kettlebells, stability balls, medicine balls, and dumbbells.
-The Recreation center offers personal training and group fitness classes that can aid in member's fitness goals.
-Personal fitness assessments may be conducted in order to test and monitor body composition, flexibility, strength, and cardiovascular health.
-The center also provides students the opportunity for personal professional development through opportunities to work as a work-study, personal trainer, group fitness instructor, or intern.
+The center also provides students the opportunity for personal professional development through opportunities to work as a work-study, group fitness instructor, or intern.

-All students, staff and faculty must enter the Recreation Center and pool via the main entrances with a valid UIU ID Card.
+All students, staff and faculty must enter the Recreation Center via the main entrances with a valid UIU ID Card.
 All are required to scan their ID card each time they enter the facility.

-Location: Recreation Center Telephone: 563-425-5669
+Location: Recreation Center Telephone: 563-425-5669 Webpage: https://uiu.edu/experience/wellness/recreation-center/

-Webpage: https://uiu.edu/experience/wellness/recreation-center/